National Dance Presenters Forum

-Read more about the participants selected for the 2018 Forum in this Press Release.
+Read more about the Forum in this Press Release.

-Lead funding for this initiative comes from the Association of Performing Arts Professionals (APAP) and The New England Foundation for the Arts (NEFA), with support from The Andrew W. Mellon Foundation.
-Additional support provided by The Barr Foundation, Dance/USA, Mid-America Arts Alliance, Mid Atlantic Arts Foundation, South Arts, and curriculum support provided by the Institute for Curatorial Practice in Performance at Wesleyan University.
+Lead funding for this initiative comes from The New England Foundation for the Arts (NEFA), with support from The Andrew W. Mellon Foundation and the Association of Performing Arts Professionals (APAP).
+Additional support provided by Dance/USA, Mid Atlantic Arts Foundation, and South Arts with curriculum support provided by the Institute for Curatorial Practice in Performance at Wesleyan University.